Joanna Olczak-Ronikier: Biography

-Joanna Olczak was born on 12 November 1934 in Warsaw to a Polish-Jewish family, as a daughter of Tadeusz Olczak and Hanna Mortkowicz (1905–1968), famous poet and writer.
-Her maternal grandmother Janina de domo Horwitz (1875–1960) also was a writer, while her husband Jakób Mortkowicz (1876–1931) was a book publisher.
-Joanna Olczak-Ronikier is also related with Maksymilian Horwitz, a politician, and Kamilla Kancewicz, a doctor.
+Joanna Olczak was born on 12 November 1934 in Warsaw to a Polish-Jewish family, a daughter of Tadeusz Olczak and writer Hanna Mortkowicz.
+Her maternal grandmother was writer Janina de domo Horwitz; and her maternal grandfather was book publisher Jakób Mortkowicz.
+Joanna Olczak-Ronikier is also related with Maksymilian Horwitz and Kamilla Kancewicz.

-In 1994 she wrote a monograph about Piwnica pod Baranami and four years later a biography of Piotr Skrzynecki, founder of this cabaret.
-Olczak-Ronikier is also an author of many dramas, including Ja-Napoleon (Teatr Dramatyczny, Warsaw; 1968) and Z biegiem lat, z biegiem dni...
+In 1994 she wrote a monograph about Piwnica pod Baranami and four years later a biography of Piotr Skrzynecki.
+Olczak-Ronikier also authored dramas, including Ja-Napoleon (Teatr Dramatyczny, Warsaw; 1968) and Z biegiem lat, z biegiem dni...
 (Teatr Stary, Cracow; 1978).

-In 2002 her memoir about her family's history W ogrodzie pamięci won the Nike Award and in 2011 she received the Klio Award for Janusz Korczak biography, Korczak.
+In 2002 her memoir about her family's history W ogrodzie pamięci won the Nike Award and Kraków Book of the Month Award.
+In 2011 she received the Klio Award and was nominated to Nike Award for Janusz Korczak biography, Korczak.
 Próba biografii.

 She was married twice: to a German journalist Ludwig Zimmerer (1924–1987), they had one daughter, Katarzyna Zimmerer (born in 1961); and to a Polish translator Michał Ronikier (born in 1939).